-Vu is an internationally-known and experienced keynote speaker and nonprofit leader who has given over 100 keynote presentations.
-He talks about a variety of subjects: Nonprofit funding, challenges, the Overhead Myth, the Sustainability Myth, equity, diversity, the Nonprofit Hunger Games, collaboration, collective impact, zombie apocalypse, community engagement, organizational culture, why we are nonprofit professionals are so awesome, how to stave off burnout, lessons nonprofits can learn from various TV shows, etc. He brings humor, insight, and probably five or wacky stories to every keynote he gives.
-He strives to make each one unique to the audience.
-Sometimes this includes pictures of baby animals.
-If you like the unusual combination of blunt and provocative insights along with humor and pictures of baby animals, Vu may be the speaker for you.
+Vu is an internationally-known keynote speaker and nonprofit leader who has given over 200 presentations, virtually and in-person.
+He talks about a variety of subjects: Nonprofit funding, challenges, the Overhead Myth, the Sustainability Myth, equity, diversity, the Nonprofit Hunger Games, collaboration, collective impact, what lessons we can learn from the pandemic, community engagement, organizational culture, why we are nonprofit professionals are so awesome, how to stave off burnout, lessons nonprofits can learn from various TV shows, etc. He brings humor, insight, and usually pictures of baby animals to every keynote he gives.
+If you like blunt and provocative insights along with humor and pictures of baby animals, Vu may be the speaker for you.

 Yeah, he pretty much sounds exactly like his writings.
 Below are a few testimonials that he did not make up at all.
-If you are interested in having Vu speak, please contact his booking agent at NWBspeaking@gmail.com (also CC vu@nonprofitAF.com, since we’ve been having some email issues)
+If you are interested in having Vu speak, please contact his booking agent at NWBspeaking@gmail.com (also CC vu@nonprofitAF.com, just to make sure)

 “Having read many of Vu’s blogs, I had high expectations for his keynote presentation.
 I hoped for something funny, thought provoking, candid and compelling.
 Vu did not disappoint.
 He addressed themes of nonprofit finances, equity, grantmaking, and sustainability.
 Vu described each of these topics with humor while sharing compelling arguments for change in the nonprofit sector.
 The nonprofit audience left with new stories and strategies for addressing some of the most ingrained challenges in our work.
 This is a keynote that we’ll be talking about for a good long time!”